Gopika-9266/EX-5-prompt-engineering-/README.md

-# PROMPT-ENGINEERING-2.
-Comparative Analysis of Different Types of Prompting Patterns and Test Scenarios
+# Ex.No.
+5 Comparative Analysis of Different Types of Prompting Patterns and Test Scenarios

 ### Name: Gopika R
 ### Reg.N0: 212222240031